punkholic/csci/README.md

 1. Press ```ctrl + r```
 2. Go to start on taskbar and click on run

-The following popup should appeare
+The following popup should appear

 ![Run image](https://www.maketecheasier.com/assets/uploads/2015/02/run-commands-window.png)